In Stars and Time: Plot

 The player assumes control of Siffrin, who is leading his party from the town of Dormont to the House of Change.
 The House has been taken over by the King, who will perpetually freeze the country of Vaugarde in time if they fail to stop him.
 Siffrin is quickly killed by a trap after entering the House, but finds himself waking up in Dormont the day before, unharmed.
 After waking up, he is informed by a mysterious, star-shaped figure named Loop that he has been trapped in a time loop.
 Choosing not to tell his party, Siffrin uses his time loops and Loop's assistance to defeat the King and save Vaugarde.
 However, he soon discovers that he also gets looped back after defeating the King; Loop assures him that they will help him escape the situation.

 Siffrin uses the loops to find out more about his situation and discover a way out.
 Over the course of many loops, he learns that both he and the King come from a country that was erased from everyone's memory.
 Distraught by losing his memories, the King arrived in Vaugarde and was overjoyed by the compassion he was shown.
 To protect Vaugarde from meeting the same fate as his country, he chose to freeze it in time to preserve it so that it would remain "perfect".
 Siffrin discovers that the King has harnessed the rare powers of Wish Craft, which is capable of granting anyone's deepest wish.

 While making these discoveries, Siffrin grows closer to his party members by working through their personal problems, and he begins to consider them his new family.
-This worsens his mental stability, as he watches his party forget their experiences with him at the start of each loop, and he eventually views them as repeating lines in a play.
+This worsens his mental stability, as he watches his party forget their experiences with him at the start of each loop, and he eventually views them as actors repeating lines in a play, as well as occasionally describing his circumstances through dramaturgical metaphor.
 He comes to believe that the citizens of Dormont unintentionally trapped him in the loop due to Wish Craft, but fails to get help.
 Out of leads, impatient, and worn down by experiencing a vast amount of loops, Siffrin snaps and insults his party, before leaving to confront the King by himself.